mkucmus/doc/developer/architecture/event_sourcing.rst

 Event Sourcing
 ==============

-Event Sourcing ensures that all the changes to application state are stored as a sequence of the events.
-We can not just query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes.
+Event Sourcing ensures that all changes to application state are stored as a sequence of events.
+Not just can we query these events, we can also use the event log to reconstruct past states, and as a foundation to automatically adjust the state to cope with retroactive changes.